Rammus Build Guide by Frillen

 Legend: Tenacity eliminates most of the need for Mercury's Treads, which is great, since Ninja Tabi are fantastic on Rammus.
 This rune let's you buy them in more games.
 Legend: Alacrity is the most common choice, since Rammus scales formidably with attack speed and it provides a more offensive rune page and a better jungle clear.

 The playstyle of the bloodrazor build synergize best with Cheap Shot, which is an awesome damage rune on Rammus + Ravenous Hunter as your source of sustain.
+These Runes can also work well with Cinderhulk, and I wouldn't live without the 10k+ healing from the average Ravenous Hunter game.

 A fun variant is Magical Footwear + Approach Velocity for some amazing sticking potential and possibly more damage potential at the cost of a substantial amount of sustain.
 The cost is so great, that I only run these runes in lower elo, since I start to miss the sustain from Ravenous Hunter, whenever I face halfway decent opponents.